 Notes

-- To prep the Stuffing Muffins ahead: Toast the bread cubes (Step 1) and saute the apple-sausage mixture (Step 3).
+- MAKE-AHEAD DIRECTIONS: Toast the bread cubes (Step 1) and saute the apple-sausage mixture (Step 3).
 Store the bread cubes in an airtight container at room temperature and the apple-sausage mixture in the refrigerator.
 The day you plan to bake the muffins, stir together the rest of the ingredients and press into the muffin tins.
 You can then refrigerate the muffin tins, unbaked, for up to 4 hours, then bake as directed.
 If the stuffing comes out of the refrigerator cold, you may need to add a few minutes to the baking time.

-- To freeze the baked Stuffing Muffins: Allow the muffins to come to room temperature, tightly and individually wrap them in plastic, then freeze for up to 2 months.
-Let thaw overnight in the refrigerator, and when you are ready to bake, allow the muffins to come to room temperature.
+- TO REHEAT: Allow the muffins to come to room temperature.
 Place the room-temperature muffins (unwrapped) back into a lightly greased muffin tin, then reheat in a 350 degree F oven for 10-20 minutes, until warmed through.

 Nutrition